-Whether you are in search of a full scale TeleICU program or your looking to provide a consultative service such as tele-psychiatry, we pride ourselves on our ability to provide a highly customizable service that is tailored to each of our hospital partners needs.
-We thank you for taking the time to learn about Intercept and for entrusting your patients to us.
+Knowing that similar challenges exist throughout the country, Intercept has focused on building real partnerships with our hospitals and bedside staff based in trust and open dialogue in order to improve the outcomes in their ICUs.
+At Intercept, we feel that combining skilled Intensivists who are proactively monitoring patients with the most sophisticated predictive analytic software are the main ingredients needed to safely deliver ICU care while reducing length of stay and other related complications.
+Whether you are in search of a full-scale TeleICU program or you’re looking to provide a consultative service such as tele-psychiatry, we pride ourselves on our ability to provide a highly customizable service that is tailored to each of our hospital partners’ needs.
+We thank you for taking the time to learn about Intercept and potentially entrusting your patients to us.

 The Intercept Vision

 Dr. Reino created Intercept because he saw a need for improvement in the quality of care in the ICU, and to address challenges associated with a current shortage of intensivist physicians that is growing larger.
 His aims are:

 Diego C. Reino, MD, founder and Chief Executive Officer of Intercept TeleMed, is a Board Certified transplant surgeon specializing in liver and kidney surgeries.
 He has trained and practiced at some of the nation’s most prominent hospitals that specialize in transplantation, including UCLA, the Cleveland Clinic, where he was a leading transplantation surgeon, and Rutgers University.
 Through this work, Dr. Reino saw the needs and benefits of tele-ICU medicine, which became the impetus for him to found Intercept TeleMed.
 He received his BA degree in biology from Drew University and his MD from Rutgers University.